wmcnally/kapao/README.md

 ### Inference Demos

-**Note:** FPS calculations includes **all processing**, including inference, plotting / tracking, image resizing, etc.
+**Note:** FPS calculations include **all processing** (i.e., including image loading, resizing, inference, plotting / tracking, etc.).
 See demo script arguments for inference options.
+Reported inference speeds are for a TITAN Xp GPU.

 #### Flash Mob Demo
 This demo runs inference on a 720p dance video (native frame-rate of 25 FPS).